51quantech/iquant/README.md

 ##CONTACTS

-Mailing-list: service@51quantech.com
+-Mailing-list: service@51quantech.com

-Google Group:
+-Group:

-Sending a mail to the address above will subcribe to the mailing list.
+-Sending a mail to the address above will subcribe to the mailing list.
 The subject and message do not matter.

 ##License

-iquantech is under the GNU GENERAL PUBLIC LICENSE.
+-iquant is under the GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for details.